grynn-in/doks/content/docs/Use Cases/app-for-ordering-systems.md

 +++
 date = 2021-05-31T22:01:00Z
-description = "ERPNext is a fantastic headless CMS for E-commerce applications. " draft = true images = [] lastmod = ""
-lead = "ERPNext is a fantastic headless CMS for E-commerce applications. " title = "App for Ordering Systems"
+description = "Want to make your customer's life easy?
+Create a React / Vue / Node App for ordering items from ERPNext. " images = [] lastmod = "" lead = "Want to make your customer's life easy?
+Create a React / Vue / Node App for ordering items from ERPNext. " title = "App for Ordering Systems"

 +++